Saint-Pol-de-Léon Cathedral: Saint Anne's chapel, altar and altarpiece (42)

 The stained glass window in bay 14 depicts scenes from the life's of Sainte Anne and Saint Joseph the parents of Jesus.

-Also in the Sainte Anne chapel is there is an oil painting showing Anne teaching her daughter.

 The Saint-Pol Chapel and "Notre Dames des Sept Douleurs"

-The vaulting keystone in this chapel bears the coat of arms of the Kerc'hoent family from Minihy.
-The first window lighting this chapel depicts the raising of Lazarus.
-The vaulting also includes the coat of arms of Hamon de Penanrue.
-In this chapel, there is a bizarre painting in the vaulting of three faces seemingly joined Two banners are by the painting one inscribed "Ma Douez" and the other "Arabat".
-There is a second window in this chapel which is in fact two chapels merged.
-This depicts Jesus amongst a group of children ("Laissez venir à moi les petits enfants").
+This chapel was created by combining two earlier ones.
+The vaulting keystone bears the arms of the Kerc'hoent family from Minihy.
+The first window depicts the raising of Lazarus.
+The vaulting also includes the arms of Hamon de Penanrue.
+In this chapel, there is a bizarre painting in the vaulting of three faces seemingly joined.
+The second window depicts Jesus amongst a group of children.